kankeinai/Portfolio-Optimization-Bot/README.md

 - Graphical distribution of revenue for training and test sets
 - Calculations of stochastic solution metrics

-### Example Report

-A sample report is provided in `example_files/sample_report.pdf`.
-This document demonstrates the final output structure, including revenue distributions, budget utilization, and recommended project investments.

 ## Files Overview

 - **bot.py**: The main bot script to handle Telegram interactions.